wp-plugins/ose-firewall/readme.txt

 10. ClamAV Open Source Free Antivirus Integration

 == Changelog ==

+= 3.5.4 =
+* Added: Added option to turn on and off Daily Audit report
+* Updated: Updated the firewall rules version
+* Fixed: Fixed a minor warning bug in the installer for checking country database
+* Fixed: Fixed a minor warning bug in the getSafeBrowsingStatus function in the Audit class
+* Enhancement: Improved the virus scanning function to reduce overall memory usage
+* Enhancement: Improved Configuration model to avoid warning errors in PHP strict mode
+* Enhancement: Improved CountryBlock model to avoid warning errors in PHP strict mode
+* Enhancement: Improved CountryBlock class to reduce duplicated download of SQL files if it has been downloaded
+* Enhancement: Improved Variable function to work with both Joomla and Wordpress
+* Enhancement: Improved ClamD class to avoid warning errors in PHP strict mode
+* Enhancement: Improved Firewall Statistics class to work with both Joomla and Wordpress
+* Enhancement: Improved getSafeBrowsingStatus function to avoid warning errors in PHP strict mode
+* Removed: API Key in configuration section depreciated since this version.

 = 3.5.3 =
 * Fixed: Remove old url and Update url links in the firewall badge